daemon1995/era_gaming_mods/Advanced Classes Mod/readme.txt

 - disabled most of the old WoG commander features and remade them.
 Commanders now require at least 1 point in Magic skill to be able to cast.
 Spells are made much more useful, read description.
 All Commanders now profit from carring out actual attacks in combat, some can even increase their damage or health permanently by killing whole squads.
 - When doing your first kill in combat you can choose a commander class.
 Each class has different attributes.

-Fire Shield:
-- Returned damage is now additionaly dependant on your Spell Power and can exceede the original damage amount, this gives much more tactical depth to this spell.
-Some creatures are now immune to Fire Shield, like Dragons and other fire affinite units.

-Summoning Elementals:
-- HP of summons is now dependant on your MS, also summons can grant buffs to your army while alive on the battlefield.
-Summoing Air is available early but therefore very weak.

 Eagle Eye:
 - Spells are now learned directly in combat and you get permanent spell power.
 And some more goodies are on this skill.